man > B(3perl)

 walkoptree(OP, METHOD)

-Each node is visited before its children.
-If "walkoptree_debug" (see below) has been
+node is visited before its children.
+If "walkoptree_debug" (see below) has been called to

-called to turn debugging on then the method "walkoptree_debug" is called on each op
+turn debugging on then the method "walkoptree_debug" is called on each op before METHOD is

 walkoptree_debug(DEBUG)

-is non-zero, it sets the debugging flag to that.
-See the description of "walkoptree"
+non-zero, it sets the debugging flag to that.
+See the description of "walkoptree" above for

 Miscellaneous Utility Functions